brentonk/psci2221/syllabus.md

 pdf: syllabus-psci-2221.pdf
 ---

+*This is the revised syllabus dated October 19, 2016.*

 # Description

 War is awful.
 In the 20th century alone, war killed at least 136 million people.[^leitenberg]  Our goal in this course is to better understand the political processes that lead to all this destruction.
 We will try to rationalize war.